adjust/android_sdk/doc/web_views.md

 Adjust.trackEvent(adjustEvent)
 ```

-You can read more about special partners and these integrations in our [guide to special partners.][special-partners]
+You can read more about special partners and these integrations in our [guide to special partners][special-partners].

 ### <a id="attribution-callback">Attribution callback